The effect of flow on Hadronic Spectra in an Excluded-Volume Model: Hadronic Spectra with the thermal source

 By inserting $E_i=m_T\;coshy$ in Eq.
 (5) and integrating the whole expression over transverse component we can get the rapidity distributions of baryons as follows:

 Eq.(6) gives the rapidity distributions of baryons arising due to a stationary thermal source.
-Here we evaluate the rapidity distributions of hadrons at $p_T=0$ as the data have been taken for the $p_T=0$ case.
+It can be mentioned here that in the above equation, there occurs no free parameter because all the quantities $g$, $V$, $\lambda$, $R$ etc. are determined in the model.
+Similarly, the rapidity density of mesons can be obtained by using the following formula :